 No. In the past, CCFD has accepted Write-In donations to 501(c)3 organizations not listed under our umbrella federations.
-Effective immediately, the Campus Charitable Fund Drive is no longer accepting donations made to other Non-Profit Organizations outside of the campaign.
+The Campus Charitable Fund Drive no longer accepts donations made to other Non-Profit Organizations outside of the campaign.
 We have upgraded to a new, more complex system and this change will allow us to streamline the process.
 A full list of almost 700 CCFD-eligible agencies can be found at https://ccfd.illinois.edu/agencies/search_all_agencies/.

 We encourage employees to support any organization they so choose.
 However, if the organization does NOT fall under CCFD’s list of designations, the donation cannot be processed through the campaign and will NOT count toward the CCFD/Unit goal.

 - ▼ Can a donation to an agency covered by the CCFD but not given through the CCFD be counted toward my unit’s goal?

 Yes, if the donation was made during the campaign and you can provide documentation of the donation (a copy of the canceled check, credit card receipt or a thank you note) we can count it toward your unit’s goal.
 This also applies to contributions made by retirees.
 The documentation must include the date of the donation, the amount and 501(c)3 name.

 - ▼ Can a University retiree contribute through CCFD?

 Yes.
 Retirees can make a one-time donation to CCFD by check or of stock via a paper pledge form or by visiting www.ccfd.illinois.edu and the “GIVE” page.
 If you donate via the website, you can create a login or if you have your login information from when you were an employee, you may use that.
 Please indicate your most recent campus unit so that we can include your donation in the totals for the correct campus unit.

 Campus Charitable Fund Drive